LeToteTeam/unresponsys/readme.md

 Extension tables belong to a particular list and are accessed through a list member.
 Each list member has one corresponding entry in the extension table.
 Tables need to be created and edited through the dashboard.

-Takes a table name (string)
+Takes a table name (string).
 Returns an instance of `Unresponsys::ExtensionTable`

 ### Update extension table